GoogleCloudPlatform/community/tutorials/cloud-iot-gateways-rpi/index.md

 - The reason why **Association Only** was chosen when creating the gateway is so that the device does not have to store its own JWT when authenticating to Cloud IoT Core.
 You can read more about [authentication methods here][iot-auth].
 - You can set up a second Raspberry Pi or another internet enabled device to act as the gateway for a more realistic example.
 - A slightly less expensive alternative to the DHT22 is the [DHT11][dht-alt].
-- If you have difficulty installing the packages from `requirements-pi.txt`, make sure you are on the latest version of Raspbian.
+- If you encounter issues while installing the packages from `requirements-pi.txt`, make sure you are on the latest version of Raspbian.
 In addition, [updating some packages could solve the issue][installation-issue].

         sudo apt-get install build-essential libssl-dev libffi-dev python-dev